nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

     humans within a flawed society.
 We do our best and apologize and learn when that’s not enough.
   headline: ''
+- template: detail-content
+  block: text-1
+  content: "<p>Tezza is an equal opportunity employer.
+We do not discriminate on the
+    basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status or disability status.
+But we acknowledge that we are flawed humans within a flawed society.
+We do our best and apologize and learn when that’s not enough.</p>"
+  headline: ''

 ---